Wiseguy (TV series): Home media/streaming/rebroadcast

 The first season became available on iTunes on April 28, 2008.

 As of 2022, the series, except the "Dead Dog Records" arc, is available on Peacock and Tubi.
 Other streaming options include: Roku, Pluto, FILMRISE, freevee, and Amazon Prime.

 As of 2022, the series is being rebroadcast on Circle and Ace TV.
 Circle is showing all 75 episodes, including the episodes in the "Dead Dog Records" arc.
+As of 2023, the series is being rebroadcast on Retro TV, also including the episodes in the "Dead Dog Records" arc.

+Reception

+Wiseguy has been cited alongside its contemporary Crime Story as breaking ground for the lengthy crime stories which thrived on television during the late 1990s and early 2000s.